The-Animonculory/DogeCraft/GUIDE.md

 * [Columns](https://www.curseforge.com/minecraft/mc-mods/columns) - Adds column decorative blocks to Minecraft.
 * [Decorative Blocks](https://www.curseforge.com/minecraft/mc-mods/decorative-blocks) - A small mod that adds several new decorative blocks.
 * [Decorative Winter](https://www.curseforge.com/minecraft/mc-mods/decorative-winter) - This mod adds several winter themed decorative blocks, some of them based on the Decorative Blocks mod.
+* [Exline's Furniture](https://www.curseforge.com/minecraft/mc-mods/exlines-furniture) - Do you need more decorations for your empty house?
+This mod has everything you need to make your home cozy!

 ## Mobs
 * [Better Animals Plus](https://www.curseforge.com/minecraft/mc-mods/betteranimalsplus) - Better Animals Plus seeks to bring new life and creatures to your worlds, all with a unique flair and aesthetic compared to other mods of the same category.